Rideau Lakes Studio Tour

 Kristi exhibits her work across Ontario and continues to develop her distinctive approach to wildlife painting, combining strong drawing, sensitive observation, and a deep respect for the animals and landscapes that inspire her art.

-Kristi's Gallery
+Kristi's Website

 Mike Doxey